thefaheemkhan/thefaheemkhan/readme.md

 🧠 Bridge the gap between research papers and production systems 🔥 My Broader Vision

-Inspired by Andrej Karpathy, Ilya Sutskever, Geoffrey Hinton, Demis Hassabis, and many more tech visionaries 🦾, I’m building toward becoming a deep-tech AI Engineer and Researcher — someone who doesn’t just use AI APIs, but builds systems from the ground up.
+Inspired by Andrej Karpathy, Ilya Sutskever, Geoffrey Hinton, Demis Hassabis, and many more tech visionaries 🦾, I’m building toward becoming a deep-tech AI Engineer and Researcher, someone who doesn’t just use AI APIs, but builds systems from the ground up.

 ## 🤝 Let’s Collaborate